Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 AI Won’t Replace People.
 Bad Incentives Will.

-Sub-headline: The real danger isn’t intelligent machines—it’s incompetent governance.
-AI Won’t Replace People, but bad Incentives Will – This is central to understand – as it highlights how systemic issues can have a far greater impact than technology alone.
-True ROI comes from building AI and automation that augments your team, powered by a solid cloud migration strategy.
-This article explores why the phrase AI Won’t Replace People.
-Bad Incentives Will should be the real focus in these discussions.
+The real danger isn’t intelligent machines—it’s incompetent governance.
+Systemic incentives have a far greater impact than technology alone.
+True ROI comes from building AI and automation that augments your team, on a cloud foundation you actually control.
+This article argues why “AI won’t replace people, bad incentives will” should be the real focus of the debate.

 AI is Capital: Treat It Like Capital